andy-9/learning/AWS/developer_associate.md

 ### RDS
 * RDS = Relational Database Service
-* Is a managed DB service for DB use SQL as a query language.
+* Is a managed DB service for Databases that use SQL as a query language.
 * It allows you to create databases in the cloud that are managed by AWS
   - Postgres
   - MySQL